OriLevi12/Elder-Care-Management-System/README.md

 # Elder Care Management System

-The Elder Care Management System is designed primarily for elderly individuals and their guardians, providing tools to manage caregivers, medications, and task lists.
-The system also generates a payment form detailing the caregiver's required salary, simplifying financial management for private care.
+The Elder Care Management System is an innovative and user-friendly platform designed to enhance the quality of life for elderly individuals while simplifying care management for families, guardians, caregivers, and elder care facilities.

-While the system is tailored for private use, it also includes functionality for managing elder care facilities, with the option for future expansions to enhance this capability.

 ---

 ## ✨ Features
 1. 🛠️ Manage caregivers, elderly individuals, tasks, and medications.
 2. 📝 Generate a PDF payment report for caregivers.
+3. 🔄 Assign and unassign caregivers to elderly individuals.
+4. 🏥 View comprehensive caregiver and elderly profiles
-3. 🚀 Flexible and extensible design for future enhancements.
+5. 🚀 Flexible and extensible design for future enhancements.

 ---